ajponte/NFLPlayerSentiments/README.md

 > python NFLplayerSentiments.py 'Jim Harbaugh'
 >> Based on the query, Jim Harbaugh has a sentiment value of .00956001

-The number returned, the sentiment value, is an integer value between
++ The number returned is the average sentiment of the person on Twitter.
-+ or - 1, inclusive.
++ Let s be the sentiment value.
++ Then s is an integer such that -1 <= s <= 1